 - Sugar: I used granulated sugar in the batter and powdered sugar in the frosting for this recipe.

 - Fats: The oil adds moisture, while the butter adds richness.
 The eggs add structure and flavor to the cake.

 This is a list of tools I used to make the recipe.

-- Whisk & Spatula: A whisk is essential for getting the wet ingredients mixed properly.
+- Whisk & Spatula: A whisk (affiliate link) is essential for getting the wet ingredients mixed properly.
 A silicone spatula is best for folding the dry ingredients into the wet ingredients without overmixing the batter.

 How to make hummingbird cake

 1. Make pineapple juice reduction

 You'll reduce the juice from the canned pineapple over heat.

 - Drain the pineapple using a fine-mesh sieve set over a bowl.
 Then, press firmly to extract all the juice.

 - Pour the juice into a small saucepan.